 Next-Gen Deployment Wireless - Equipment and solutions used to segue from past wireless network buildouts to newer market models, including small cells, 5G SA NR, 5G SA Core, and other 5G development, Wi-Fi, backhaul and fronthaul, dynamic spectrum sharing, vRAN and O-RAN.

-Next-Gen Deployment Wireline - Advances in broadband architectures for central offices, headends, data centers, backbones or the last mile, including fiber, Docsis 4.0, PON, Ethernet, Packet Optical, and distributed access architecture.
+Next-Gen Deployment Fiber/Wireline - Advances in broadband architectures for central offices, headends, data centers, backbones or the last mile, including fiber, Docsis 4.0, PON, Ethernet, Packet Optical, and distributed access architecture.

 Private Wireless Networks - Hardware and software to deploy private wireless networks, spectrum access system (SAS) technology, and third-party spectrum solutions from carriers or other spectrum owners.

 Security - Software and hardware geared toward securing networks, devices and content.

 Applications will be scored by a panel of judges and the aggregate of the scores will determine finalists and category winners.
 Applications will be evaluated based on the following criteria: